The Admissions Process

 Applying to Cambridge

-Everyone who wants to apply for medicine or veterinary medicine is required to sit the BMAT (biomedical admissions test).
-The test is used to assess scientific aptitude and specific abilities relevant to the study of medicine and veterinary medicine at Cambridge.
-It is divided into three sections:
+Everyone who wants to apply for medicine or veterinary medicine is required to sit the UCAT.
+The test is used to assess intellectual aptitude and specific abilities relevant to the study of medicine and veterinary medicine at Cambridge.
+It is divided into 5 sections:

 The Interview

-The majority of candidates will be invited to attend an interview in early December – only very weak applications are rejected before this stage.
+Around half the candidates will be invited to attend an interview in early December, at least for Corpus.
+Other colleges have their own policies and may interview fewer or more people.
 There are numerous legends surrounding the Cambridge interview, ranging from the girl who was asked to throw a brick out of window into the street below, to the hapless applicant being greeted upon opening the door by a rugby ball thrown with force in their direction.
 In the latter case, if the ball is caught, the applicant instantly gets an offer.
 Luckily, such myths are precisely that, myths.
 The interviews are designed to challenge you, and to make you think but not to trick you, scare you or catch you out.

 Medicine and veterinary medicine, like most subjects, have two interviews.
-The first is designed to assess your potential and suitability.
+One of them is designed to assess your potential and suitability.
 This means you will probably be asked why you applied to Cambridge over another university, and why you are interested in the course.
 Additionally, questions may be asked on any of the work you have presented thus far.
-For example, you could be asked questions on the essay you wrote for your BMAT exam, or certain aspects of your personal statement such as work experience, or about the information in the supplementary application questionnaire you will have filled in.
-In order to fully prepare for this interview, be sure to think over what you have written in your personal statement, BMAT and questionnaire, and be prepared to answer questions on them.
+For example, you could be asked questions on certain aspects of your personal statement such as work experience and extra projects (or SAQ).
+In order to fully prepare for this interview, be sure to think over what you have written in your personal statement and SAQ, and be prepared to answer questions on them.
 This interview could also include a discussion of a new development in medicine which you may have heard of.

-A common question from applicants is ‘how much do the BMAT and interview count towards me getting an offer?’
+A common question from applicants is ‘how much do the UCAT and interview count towards me getting an offer?’
 Generally, the performance of candidates is comparable for both assessments, and each application is treated individually in this respect.
+However, since the UCAT and school grades are already assessed when shortlisting for interview, the interview performance likely carries greater weight in the final decision, so this is the one to ace!
 Something else that usually worries applicants unnecessarily is what to wear.
 The honest answer to this is to just wear whatever makes you feel comfortable.
 If that is a suit, then wear a suit, but remember that the interviews are an opportunity for the interviewers to find out about how you think, not how you look.

 Final steps

-If your application is successful you will hear back in mid-January with an offer, which is typically three A’s at A-level.
+If your application is successful you will hear back in mid-January with an offer, which is typically A*A*A with an A* in chemistry.
+However, individuals may receive slightly different offers, and Corpus students have in the past received A*A*AA if they do 4 A-levels.
 For typical offers on equivalent qualifications, please contact the Admissions Tutor directly.
 If you are placed in the pool, you may be accepted by another College in due course.
 When A-level results are out in mid-August and you have fulfilled the conditions of your offer, your College will then be in touch with further details.